Kelsey Butkus, LPC Plymouth child and family therapist and clinical director mala child and family

 As I step into the role of Clinical Director at Mala, I’m excited to support our team in delivering ethical, trauma-informed, and neurodiversity-affirming care.
 I’ll be consulting on complex cases, mentoring licensed clinicians, and helping shape policies that center safety, inclusion, and clinical integrity.
 This role is a natural extension of my passion for supporting both clients and providers.
 It allows me to advocate for high-quality care while nurturing a team culture rooted in reflection, collaboration, and heart.
 I’m honored to help lead a clinic that believes healing happens not just in sessions, but in the systems we build around them.

-• Masters of Arts in Clinical Mental Health Counseling - Oakland University
+• Masters of Arts in Clinical Mental Health Counseling, Oakland University

-Bachelors of Science in Psychology, Minors in Communications - Central Michigan University
+• Bachelors of Science in Psychology, Minors in Communications, Central Michigan University

 • Licensed Profesional Counselor (LPC)